ga-wdi-boston/git-basics-assessment/diagnostic.md

 What are the two formatting items you **need** to make up your commit message?

-Title of the commit, and a concise message explaining the commit
+Title of the commit, and a concise message explaining the commit The title should be under 50 characters.
+Each commit should be specific, the more commits the better, that way it is easier to explain and diagnose the changes.